Beat the Winter Blues

 Light therapy can be very helpful, particularly natural light--so a paid, extended vacation to the Bahamas would be perfect.
 But if you’re like most of us and that doesn’t fit your budget, a much more affordable and practical alternative is a light therapy box or lamp.
 These type devices generally cost between $30 and $100.
 Recommendations are for about thirty minutes of exposure per day, and studies have shown that best results are obtained when used in the morning.
 If it’s more difficult for you to get out of bed in the winter (if it’s not, who are you?!) a dawn stimulator may be just what you need.
 It slowly gets brighter, just as natural light.
 Some studies have proven them to be just as effective as antidepressants.
 In addition to helping you wake up, it can improve your mood upon rising.
 Although I prefer a gentle sound or song to a blaring, monotonous alarm, even the pleasant tune can turn into starting my day on a sour note.

 Staying busy is one sure-fire solution.
 Time fillers like work, errands, and chores definitely can keep you busy, but make time to busy yourself with something more enjoyable as well.
-Plan a weekend get-away with friends.
+Plan a weekend get-away or a night out with friends.
 If it’s a road trip, be sure to have a backup plan in case bad weather gets in the way.
 A night at a hotel with a good restaurant, hot tub, and/or bar is a great Plan B. Planning a trip for spring break or summer can be another fun time-filler.
 Having something definite to look forward to is a positive any time.

 Turn on the tunes.
 Music has the potential to alter the mood nearly instantly.
 It has the power to invoke deep emotion and transport us in time.
 So as in the words of Elton John, "Tune in and turn 'em on," but not the sad songs!
 Play something you know will lift your mood, and try singing along while you're at it.